Towards early fault tolerance on a 2$\times$N array of qubits equipped with shuttling: Universal quantum computation on a spin-qubit surface code

 with $L_s$ the shuttling distance, $v$ the shuttling speed, $T_2^*$ the characteristic dephasing time experienced by stationary spins and $l_c$ the coherence length of the dephasing noise due to shuttling.
 The latter arises from imperfect calibration of the dynamic reference frame used to absorb coherent rotations happening when electrons are shuttled.
 These calibrations errors stem from uncontrolled fluctuations caused by slow nuclear dynamics due to dipolar interaction or low-frequency 1/$f$ charge noise affecting the spins' $g$-factors.
 Now summing the contributions of the four shuttles happening during a stabiliser cycle, one gets:

-where $l_{dd}$ is the spacing between two consecutive quantum dots containing data qubits.
+where $l_{dd}$ is the spacing between two data qubits.
 The total shuttling distance over a whole stabiliser cycle is roughly $4dl_{dd}$, as we need to shuttle by $2d$ increments and back (remember that we are interleaving logical data qubits and logical ancilla qubits, both of them of distance $d$, see Fig. \ref{fig:qubit_layout}).